 Startups are tiny by their very nature, but some startups grow at a ravenous, insatiable rate that quickly sees them outpacing competitors and growing to such an immense size that scaling upwards is a necessity if you want to keep operating.

-You may think you have a plan for when you hit profitability and gain some extra spending money, but the truth of the matter is that, scalability must be considered from the earliest days of your startup if you don’t want to flounder once you start hitting the big leagues.
+You may think you have a plan for when you hit profitability and gain some extra spending money, but the truth of the matter is that scalability must be considered from the earliest days of your startup if you don’t want to flounder once you start hitting the big league.

 When establishing your company’s IT network, for instance, consider how scalable your digital operations are and whether the tech investments you’re making right now will be useful if your startup suddenly expands.
 Make sure you have adequate commercial insurance in place to protect yourself against cyber attacks and other issues.
 Some software services are ideal for tiny startups, for instance, but simply insufficient once your business grows and finds itself in need of more complex digital services.